 By Tim Lambert

 King Richard I was born in 1157 at Oxford.
 His father was Henry II and his mother was Eleanor of Aquitaine.
 Richard was an educated man.
 In 1172 he became Duke of Aquitaine.
 In 1183 his older brother Henry died and he became heir to the throne of England.
-Richard succeeded his father as king of England in 1189.
+Richard succeeded his father as king of England on 6 July 1189.
 He was crowned on 3 September 1189.